use-ink/ink/CONTRIBUTING.md

 For a nice list of hints visit this [link][GitHub Perfect Pull Reqest].

-## I don't want to contrubute I just have some questions
+## I don't want to contribute, I just have some questions

 For questions about the ink project, about Parity Technologies or general technical related questions you are welcome to contact us via [Riot][Riot-Substrate-Technical].
 For technical questions specifically about the ink and its sub-projects you may also file an issue.
 For more information about filing issues go [here](#Issues-&-pull-requests).